All Episodes

 And she needs to come out and talk about how proud she is of her abortions.

-She loves abortion so much, she's running on abortion.
+She loves abortion so much.

-Kamala, how many abortions have you had?
+How many abortions have you had?

-Tell us, you're so proud.
+You're so proud.

-How many abortions has your husband Doug forced on women?
+How many abortions has your husband, Doug, forced on women?

 I'd like to know these things.

-Well, if she's elected, there'll be one more, at least, the whole country.
+Well, if she's elected, there'll be one more at least, the whole country.

-Uh so, you know, I agree with that.
+So, you know, I agree with that.

-There it is.
+You know, there it is.

 One final abortion to end them all.